dynamicpdf-api/nodejs-client/README.md

 # DynamicPDF API - Node.js Client

-The DynamicPDF API consists of the following endpoints.
+The DynamicPDF API Node.js Client library consists of code for working with the following endpoints.

 * `dlex-layout`
 * `image-info`